I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer.md

 The number of bytes to skip over from the beginning of the data buffer when computing a checksum.
      This member is used by the TCP/IP protocol.

+`Reserved`

+Reserved for future use.

+`NdisPoolHandle`

+A pool handle that identifies the NET_BUFFER pool from which the NET_BUFFER structure was
+     allocated.

+`NdisReserved`

+Reserved for NDIS.

+`ProtocolReserved`

+Reserved for use by protocol drivers.
+Protocol drivers and NDIS intermediate drivers can use this
+     area for their own purposes.
+Intermediate drivers can use this member only if it is not already in use.

+`MiniportReserved`

+Reserved for use by miniport drivers.
+Miniport drivers and NDIS intermediate drivers can use this
+     area for their own purposes.

 `DataPhysicalAddress`

 <div class="alert"><b>Note</b>  The name of this member is